 PL PATH 300 Introduction to Plant Pathology, 4 cr, Prof. Rouse, offered Fall.

 Course Description: Economic importance, symptoms, causes, and methods of control of representative plant diseases.

-PL PATH 311 Global Food Security, 3 cr, Prof. Barak, offered Fall (currently only available to students in the Global Food Security FIG).
+PL PATH 311 Global Food Security, 3 cr, Prof. Barak, offered Fall (now available to students in all majors!).